 You may be scanned prior to each entry into the test room to ensure you do not have any prohibited electronic devices.
 If you decline to be scanned, the test center administrator will be required to submit a report to Prometric and ICMA.

-Small battery-powered or solar-powered electronic calculators restricted to a maximum of six functions—addition, subtraction, multiplication, division, square root, and percentage—are allowed.
+Small battery- or solar-powered electronic calculators restricted to a maximum of six functions—addition, subtraction, multiplication, division, square root, and percentage—are allowed.
 The calculator must not be programmable and must not use any type of tape.
-Candidates can also use Texas Instruments BA II Plus, HP 10bII+, HP 12c, or HP 12c Platinum calculators when taking the exams.
+Candidates can also use Texas Instruments’ BA II Plus, HP 10bII+, HP 12c, or HP 12c Platinum calculators when taking the exams.
 The Hewlett-Packard 10BII is valid, but no longer available for purchase.
 Candidates will not be allowed to use calculators that do not comply with these restrictions.

-See the CMA Handbook for full information about all policies related to the exam.
+You can also see the CMA Handbook for full information about all policies related to the exam.